 For animals and animal products' certificates, according to the Turkish import regulation, export certificates must be signed by an official veterinarian in the exporting country two days prior to shipment, but exporters should note that MinAF removed the two-day requirement for semen shipments since they are frozen.
-Since February 2018, MinAF now accepts export certificates from the United States that are endorsed within the validity period, which is 30 days.
-For more information, please see the FAS GAIN Report entitled Turkey Revises Livestock Genetics Import Process Harmonizes Certificate with the EU, dated October 7, 2019 which is accessible here.
+Since February 2018, MinAF now accepts bovine export certificates from the United States that are endorsed within the validity period, which is 30 days.
+For more information, please see the FAS GAIN Report on Turkey Revises Livestock Genetics Import Process about export certificates in the FAS GAIN Report on FAIRS Export Certificate for Turkey for 2023 which is accessible here.

+Harmonizes Certificate with the EU, dated October 7, 2019.

 Electronic Veterinary Health Certificates are not accepted by MinAF and the original copy of the Certificate must accompany the commodity at the time of import.
-As of August 1, 2021, MinAF has ended the temporary implementation of electronic veterinary health certificates that was in place during the acute Covid-19 period.
-Please see more detailed information about export certificates in the FAS GAIN Report entitled FAIRS Export Certificate for Turkey for 2022 which is accessible here.
+Please see more detailed information